-Appendix 2 - Further questions relating specifically to fraud to inform the external auditor's assessment of the risk of fraud and error within the financial statements
+Further questions relating specifically to fraud to inform the external auditor's assessment of the risk of fraud and error within the financial statements

-1. Are you aware of any actual, suspected or alleged instances of fraud during the period 1 April 2019 -31 March 2020?
+1. Are you aware of any actual, suspected or alleged instances of fraud during the period 1 April 2021 -31 March 2022?

-A number of suspected / alleged instances of fraud occurred during 2019/20.
-These are detailed within the Council's Annual Fraud Report for 2019/20 (received by audit and governance committee in July 2020).
-Cases included those related to housing benefit/council tax, insurance claims.
+A number of suspected / alleged instances of fraud occurred during 2021/22.
+These are detailed within the Council's Annual Fraud Report.
+Cases included those related to housing benefit/council tax and blue badges.
 No material frauds to report.